 But in actual fact, it gets even harder, because not only does the successful active fund manager need to beat the index, but they need to do it after their fees, or at least the difference in their fees versus a passive index alternative.
 And active fund managers tend to like to pay themselves a lot.
 So beating the average by say half a percent, won’t cut it if the fund charges 1% to manage the money in the first place.

-To put it another way, if you have some money to invest and you’re trying to pick an active fund manager in Australia, there’s a 63% likelihood that you’ll pick the wrong fund and get under-performance.
+To put it another way, if you have some money to invest and you’re trying to pick an active fund manager in the US, there’s an 87% likelihood that you’ll pick the wrong fund and get under-performance.
 And in fact that number might be generous due to something called survivorship bias – funds that perform really badly close, and so they don’t register in the data.

 Now to be fair, index managers underperform the benchmark too because of their fees.
 But because they don’t need to employ overpaid fund managers, their fees are really low.
 You can buy an index fund over the Australian share market for a cost of about 0.14%, and over the US market for an incredibly low 0.04%!